chkp-altrevin/ranchup/README.md

 RanchUp is a lightweight shell-based lifecycle manager to automate your **Rancher on Docker** deployments.
 With support for install, upgrade, cleanup, rebuilds, and verification, it's your daily Rancher companion.

 ## 🚀 Quick Start
-If you have docker installed it's ok, script verify, install with consent:
+If you have docker installed it's ok, script will verify and install with consent:

 ```bash
 ./provision.sh --install --start